How Do I use Zoom Meetings with Sakai?

 Starting or Joining a Meeting

-When it is time for the scheduled meeting, students and instructors can access the Zoom meeting similarly.
+When it is time for the scheduled meeting, students and instructors can access the Zoom meeting through Sakai.

-- In the Sakai course, click the Zoom link.
+- In your Sakai course, click the Zoom link.

 - Next to the scheduled meeting, the instructor can click Start to launch Zoom and begin the meeting.